Ted Sablay

 Deep Work

 Multi-topic or advanced work.
-We make higher-level decisions and you leave with a written plan.
+We make higher-level decisions—then you leave with a written plan so you can execute between sessions.

 Best for